In the very near future, there are going to be a lot of shocked and angry business owners.

 Alternatives To UPS Store Business Addresses

-If you’re using a mailbox service for a business address connected to a Google Local/My Business Page, you might consider switching to a brand page on Google instead.
+If you’re using a mailbox service for a business address connected to a Google Business Profile, you might consider switching to a brand page on Google instead.

 You can also choose to designate a service area for a home-based business.
 These are known as Service-Area Businesses or SABs.
 Designating a service area might require you to be re-verified by Google.